How You Can Help Others Find a Job in Zurich, Switzerland – A Checklist for Inclusion

 4. Make Job Profiles Clear and Accessible

-• Write job descriptions for a general audience, not just insiders from your industry.
+- Write job descriptions for a general audience, not just insiders from your industry.

 5. Promote Diversity in Recruitment

-• When creating a longlist, ensure it includes candidates from diverse backgrounds.
+- When creating a longlist, ensure it includes candidates from diverse backgrounds.

-• For the shortlist, challenge unconscious biases and actively include underrepresented candidates.
+- For the shortlist, challenge unconscious biases and actively include underrepresented candidates.

 6. Support Refugees and Migrants

-• Many migrants and refugees have overcome extraordinary challenges, including displacement, cultural adaptation, and rebuilding their careers from scratch.
+- Many migrants and refugees have overcome extraordinary challenges, including displacement, cultural adaptation, and rebuilding their careers from scratch.
 Instead of focusing on gaps in their resumes, recognize the resilience, adaptability, and problem-solving skills they bring.

 7. Provide Constructive Feedback

-• Encourage growth and learning rather than penalizing minor mistakes.
+- Encourage growth and learning rather than penalizing minor mistakes.

 8. Be Open to Networking

-• Your LinkedIn About section clearly states how job seekers can contact you and for what purpose.
+- Your LinkedIn About section clearly states how job seekers can contact you and for what purpose.

 9. Show Empathy and Compassion

-“The higher purpose of Global Mobility professionals is to help expat couples discover themselves, guide them through the challenges and be there for them when they go through the valley of tears.”
+“The higher purpose of Global Mobility professionals is to help expat couples discover themselves, guide them through the challenges, and be there for them when they go through the valley of tears.”

 No one is immune to unemployment or underemployment.
 Treat job seekers with the kindness you would appreciate if you were in their position.
 A little encouragement can make a huge difference.

-10. Simplify the Application Process
+10. Simplify the Application Process to Build a Candidate Pool

-• Allow candidates to apply via LinkedIn Easy Apply instead of forcing them through complex Applicant Tracking Systems (ATS) that often filter out qualified applicants.
+Allow candidates to apply via LinkedIn Easy Apply instead of forcing them through complex Applicant Tracking Systems (ATS) that often filter out qualified applicants.

 11. Take Time to Understand Foreign Qualifications

-Many foreign degrees, certifications, and professional experiences may not look familiar to you but are often highly valuable.
+Many foreign degrees, certifications, and professional experiences may not look familiar to you, but are often highly valuable.
 Before dismissing a candidate’s qualifications, take the time to research and ask questions rather than making assumptions.

-12. Offer Internships to Career Returners and Migrants
+12. Offer Internships and Returnship Programs

-Create internship programs specifically for:
+Create internship and returnship programs specifically for:

-• Migrants and refugees who need Swiss work experience.
+- Migrants and refugees who need Swiss work experience.

-13. Include Mid-Career Professionals in Career Events
+13. Include Senior Professionals in Career Events

 14. Check Your Unconscious Bias

-• Train yourself to recognize biases in hiring decisions.
+- Train yourself to recognize biases in hiring decisions.

-• Involve a diverse hiring panel to assess candidates from different perspectives.
+- Involve a diverse hiring panel to assess candidates from different perspectives.

 15. Use Fair and Culturally Inclusive Assessments

-• Offer cross-culturally validated assessments and ensure they are available in multiple languages to level the playing field.
+- Offer cross-culturally validated assessments and ensure they are available in multiple languages to level the playing field.

 Why This Matters